Ovarian Cancer Awareness Event Celebrates 17th Year

 Nearly 100 teams, comprised of 500 runners and 1600 walkers, came together to support the 17th Annual Gail Parkins Memorial Ovarian Cancer Walk & 5K Run, held September 21 in Raleigh, North Carolina.

-The event, which benefits Duke research and raises awareness about ovarian cancer, has been held each year since 2002 in memory of Gail Parkins, who lost a two-year battle with ovarian epithelial cancer at the age of 56.
+The event, which benefits Duke research and raises awareness about ovarian cancer, has been held each year since 2002 in memory of Gail Parkins, who passed away after a two-year battle with ovarian epithelial cancer at the age of 56.

 Organized and founded by Parkins' daughter Melanie Bacheler, the more than $4 million raised since the first event has helped fund several Duke studies — from the impact of ovarian cancer treatment on quality of life to investigations into the impact of genetic alterations on disease progression and implications for new therapies.